 Studies show there are emotional and physical benefits to having a dog as a pet.
 Not only are they great to cuddle with on the couch and to play fetch with in the backyard, but the bond we have with pets can also help heal emotional wounds and even improve physical health, such as lowering blood pressure and stress.

 When we talk about things that reduce patient’s fears, anxieties, and uncertainty, it’s hard not to think of the famous Florence Nightingale quote, which we often share in workshops and training sessions with our clients: “Apprehension, uncertainty, waiting, expectation, fear of surprise, do a patient more harm than any exertion.”

 I don’t know how much it costs to have Sunshine volunteer at the hospital.
-But I can tell you much it’s worth.
+But I can tell you whatever the cost, the patients think it’s worth it.
 He may be the furriest volunteer at the hospital but he sure is living up to his name.
 Sunshine definitely helped to calm her fears and he brightened this little girl’s day.

 Not every doctor’s office or hospital has the ability to have a dog on hand to comfort and greet patients.
 So think outside the box a little.
 What could you or your team do to make the patient experience of waiting a little more relaxing, welcoming, and calming?